 Since it does not harm the Prostaglandin cells and allows the brain to repair damages, Acetaminophen can be used in combination with many other medications. it is very common with anti-flu medications, together with Ibuprofen for sports injuries (To bring down the swelling as well), and as step-down pain relievers for severe pain after a major surgery.
 Examples of step-down relievers are Percocet (10 mg Oxycodone and 325mg acetaminophen) and Watson 853 (10mg hydrocodone and 325mg Acetaminophen).
 It can also be prescribed together with Valium (Diazepam) for patients with withdrawal symptoms.

-There are virtually no side effects of Acetaminophen unless you are allergic to it.
+There are virtually no side effects of Acetaminophen unless you are allergic to it or any of the inactive ingredients in the pill.
 Consult your doctor if you experience any allergic reactions.

 If you are into natural remedies, check out our article: 5 Best Natural Pain Revilers